Search by BreedSearch Breeders by Oregon Gun Dog Classifieds

 Hunting Dog Stud Fees

 Graziano's Gun Dogs - Oregon Braque Francais Breeders

 Want to list your puppies for sale?
 Post a classified today!

 About Graziano's Gun Dogs

 We are a husband and wife team.
 We are small, home-style breeders and trainers of gun dogs, specializing in the breed Braque Francais (Pyrenees).
 This is an old breed of pointers of French origin and relatively rare, especially in the U.S. The French bred for a small size and mild mannered temperament as compared with the more common German Shorthair Pointer.
 They look similar but the size is generally smaller and more compact (35-55lbs).
-They also have more of an easy going temperament which works well in a family environment.
+This breed also has more of an easy going temperament which works well in a family environment.
 Imagine a pointing gun dog with an "off switch".
 These are working dogs that love to hunt.
-They are versatile enough to hunt both upland birds and warm weather waterfowl.
+Braques are versatile enough to hunt both upland birds and warm weather waterfowl.
 They are normally, naturally close ranging, which makes them a pleasure for the walking hunter.